NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/M/magnifying-glass.md

 usage: "held in one hand"
 license: "ORC"
 identify:
-description: "This quality handheld lens gives you a +1 item bonus to Perception checks to notice minute details of documents, fabric, and the like."
+description: "This quality handheld lens gives you a +1 item bonus to [[Skills#Perception|Perception]] checks to notice minute details of documents, fabric, and the like."
 powerTitle1:
 actionEconomy1:
 type1: